10 Best Cafès With Rice Terrace Views in Ubud: My Secret Spots for 2026

 📍 Sari Organik Walk

-Pukako is definitely not a hidden gem (and there are two Pukakos in Ubud), and for good reason—it’s likely one of the best cafes to enjoy the rice terrace view on the Sari Walk.
+Pukako is definitely not a hidden gem (and there are two Pukakos in Ubud), and for good reason.
+It’s likely one of the best cafes to enjoy the rice terrace view on the Sari Walk.
 It’s located in the middle of the trail, surrounded by many other warungs, homestays, and yoga studios.

 As you walk the path, the open area of the cafe appears on your right, offering beautiful views of the rice fields.
 In the morning, it is not as peaceful as some other spots due to the many tourists staying in the area, but it remains the perfect place for breakfast or getting some work done.

 I’ve only had savory breakfast here, but their Healing Breakfast Bowl is definitely something I’ll return for.
-Breakfast dishes are all 59K, which is a very good deal!
+Breakfast dishes are all 60K, which is a very good deal!

 Pukako is one of the best places to work from in Ubud: the wifi is great, there are plenty of charging stations, and the coffee is the best.